nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.3 Listing tasks : `list`, `ls`

 You can use the `list` command to list different types of tasks!
-Doist knows that you have many tasks and would need to filter them in some way to concentrate on doing those tasks. <br>
+Doist knows that you have many tasks and will need to filter them in some way to concentrate on doing those tasks. <br>
 `ls` is an alternative command word.

 **List pending, overdue, finished, all tasks** <br>